Kraków

 Sukiennice Cloth Hall, Krakow

-In the middle of Krakow’s market square, Rynek Główny, you can see the long market hall Sukiennice.
-It was built around the year 1300 to cover the many stalls here selling cloth but also of leather, wax, salt, and other items.
+Sukiennice is a building located in the middle of Krakow’s market square, Rynek Główny.
+The 108 meter long market hall Sukiennice was built around the year 1300 to cover the site’s many sales stalls with textile goods.

 Florian Gate, Krakow